 Classic furniture is more popular than ever!

 Due to the popularity of upcycling and repurposing, even those vintage furniture pieces that have been gathering dust all these years can be reborn and take pride of place in your home.
 With a range of vibrant furniture paints now on the market, even a novice DIYer can create an eye-catching furniture focal point for any room.
+In fact, it’s even easier for people to do their own DIY now with money-saving home improvement coupons from companies like Raise.
+This makes it the most cost-effective method to spruce up and develop your home.

 Mixing colours is another trend that will be popular this summer as home owners look to create a perfect blend of colour and texture in a room.
 Mixing vibrant and colourful furniture pieces is a great way of adding a pop of colour without painting the whole room.